Lung Cancer Treatment Cost In India

 - Family history of lung cancer

-- Presence of high arsenic levels in drinking water
+- Significant amounts of arsenic in drinking water

 - Inhalation of air pollutants